-Every non-trival contribution to be covered by a signed Contributor License Agreement (CLA).
+Every non-trivial contribution needs to be covered by a signed Contributor License Agreement (CLA) from all original authors.
 We have modelled our policy based on the practice of the Apache Software Foundation.
 You can see their CLA policy here.
 Our policy is:

-OpenSSL requires that all non-trivial contributors of ideas, code, or documentation complete, sign, and submit (via postal mail, fax or email) an Individual CLA [PDF].
+OpenSSL requires that all non-trivial contributors of ideas, code, or documentation complete, sign, and submit (via postal mail, fax or email) an Individual Contributor License Agreement (ICLA).
 The purpose of this agreement is to clearly define the terms under which intellectual property has been contributed to OpenSSL and thereby allow us to defend the project should there be a legal dispute regarding the software at some future time.

-For a corporation that has assigned employees to work on OpenSSL, a Corporate CLA [PDF] is available for contributing intellectual property via the corporation, that may have been assigned as part of an employment agreement.
+For a corporation that has assigned employees to work on OpenSSL, a Corporate Contributor License Agreement (CCLA) is available for contributing intellectual property via the corporation, that may have been assigned as part of an employment agreement.
 Note that a Corporate CLA does not remove the need for every developer to sign their own ICLA as an individual.